theamansyed/driver-drowsiness-detector/README.md

 ## 🧪 How It Works

-The system uses Dlib’s 68-point facial landmark detector to find the driver’s eyes.
-It then calculates the Eye Aspect Ratio (EAR):
+The system uses Dlib’s 68-point facial landmark predictor to locate both eyes.
+Then it calculates the Eye Aspect Ratio (EAR) as follows:

 ```python
 def eye_aspect_ratio(eye):